flnzba/oetv-tennis-analytics/README.md

 - **Web Application**: Streamlit framework provides a user-friendly web interface.
 - **Docker Support**: Everything is dockerized for easy setup and portability.

+## Analytics

+1. Normalized Ranking
+2. If I have an ITN of X then I am better then Y% of players

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: